raigoinabox/typescript-eslint-hang-bug/README.md

 After it has taken about 4 gigs of memory, node should throw a out of memory error.

-It seems to be a complex through the interplay typescript-eslint and i18next.
+It seems to be a complex bug through the interplay between typescript-eslint and i18next.
 I first discovered it by upgrading to i18next version 22.
+They did a major typescript rewrite for that version.
 It can be seen from this repo as well, if i18next is removed, the bug disappears.
-This is what I have tried to change, and then notice that the bug goes away:
+These are things I have tried to change, and then notice that the bug goes away:

 * remove i18next.d.ts file (or any code in there)
 * remove i18next package